Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 Add to that the infrastructure: several professional kite schools, board shops, affordable accommodation, and – often underestimated – excellent Portuguese food after a session.
 Fresh grilled fish for under €15 right on the beach?
 Everyday life in the Algarve.

-The best kitesurfing spots in the Algarve
+Kitesurfing spots Portugal Map: The best spots in the Algarve & Faro

 1. Alvor – My favorite for shallow water